pairofdice/fractol/README.md

 # fractol
 Multithreaded fractal explorer with a small selection of different fractals.
 Zoom to mouse, pan and crazy colors.
-I wrote this in C from scratch onyl using library functions to open and draw to a window.
+I wrote this in C from scratch using only the necessary library functions to open and draw to a window.

 https://github.com/pairofdice/fractol/assets/1247587/26067a53-fba3-4902-be89-9d1b31f44aec